SalwaMugh/SalwaMugh/README.md

 ### Hi there 👋

-🌱 I’m currently learning a lot of stuff related to web design and development.
+🌱 I’m currently learning a lot of stuff related to web design and development.<br/>

-🔭 I’m currently working on css side projects.
+🔭 In addition, I’m working on css side projects.<br/>

-👯 I'll be looking to a full time jop on 2021.
+👯 I'll be looking for a full time javascript developer jop at the beginning of 2021.<br/>

 ### Languages/Frameworks: